inveniosoftware/invenio/docs/tutorials/managing-access.rst

 Complex access rights
 ----------------------
-The toy example presented in this guide is too simple for must normal requirements, thus in order to provide some inspiration we here present two more complex ways you could store access rights in records:
+The toy example presented in this guide is too simple for most normal requirements, thus in order to provide some inspiration, we here present two more complex ways you could store access rights in records:

 Computed rights